kore4lyf/bema-hub/wp-backend/bema-hub-plugin/doc/endpoint-auth-signup.md

 4. Unique device ID is generated and stored
 5. OTP is generated and sent for email verification
 6. User must verify OTP to complete registration
+7. After OTP verification, user is redirected to login page

 ### Security Considerations
 - Passwords are hashed using WordPress's secure hashing algorithm